 Associate Justice at Supreme Court of the United States

-Justice Clarence Thomas is an Associate Justice of the Supreme Court of the United States, known for his conservative jurisprudence and commitment to originalism.
+Justice Clarence Thomas serves as an Associate Justice of the Supreme Court of the United States, known for his conservative jurisprudence and commitment to originalism.

 Executive Director at Karsh Institute of Democracy, University of Virginia

-Melody Barnes is the Executive Director of the Karsh Institute of Democracy at the University of Virginia, focusing on democratic governance and public policy.
+Melody Barnes is the Executive Director of the Karsh Institute of Democracy at the University of Virginia, focusing on promoting democratic principles and civic engagement.

 Steven Berne